-Choosing a topic for your research project, dissertation or thesis can be a challenging task.
+Choosing a topic for your research project, dissertation, or thesis can be a challenging task.
 But it is important that you get it right (you will be working on this for months or even years!).
-I previously explained how to select a suitable research project topic, which is all good and well, but if you have no ideas if the first place, it can be difficult to apply this criteria.
-Today I will give you some tips for how to get inspiration for your research project topic.
+I previously explained how to select a suitable research project topic, which is all well and good – but if you have no ideas in the first place, it can be difficult to apply these criteria.
+Today, I will give you some tips on how to get inspiration for your research project topic.

 Inspiration for your research project topic

 We’ve all studied modules/units/topics that we haven’t particularly enjoyed.
 It’s easy enough to persevere through a 2000 word essay and the impacts aren’t usually too severe should you not achieve the grade you would have liked to.
 Your research project, however, is a different kettle of metaphorical fish.